Vnposhti/Data-Science/README.md

 # Data-Science
 Welcome to my Data Science repository!
-Here, you'll find projects on data analysis, machine learning, and visualization.
-From cleaning and exploring data to building and evaluating models, this repo showcases my journey in data science.
-Explore, provide feedback, and contribute!
+Explore projects on data analysis, machine learning, and visualization using Python, MySQL, Tableau, Jupyter Notebook, and more.
+Dive into data cleaning, model building, and insights generation with skills in Pandas, Scikit-Learn, and Matplotlib.
+Feedback and contributions are welcome!